yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

         - Read the endpoint to see which deployment is at 0% vs 100%
         - Operates a traffic update operation to swap around the traffic routing and effectively enabling the latest model version to support 100% of the traffic, i.e. becoming 'production'.

+2. Now we are ready to run the workflows to deploy the new model generated from yc-ci-train.
+Please review workflow file `yc_cd_staging.yml` and `yc_cd_prod.yml` to understand how we've establised a trigger mechanism to enable a deployment of code that has succesfully passed CI, and is ready to be deployed to staging and production.

+   The triggers of deployment to staging `yc_cd_staging.yml`:
+   - The completion of workflow `yc-ci-train`
+   - Push to `integration` branch with path filter
+   - 'workflow_dispatch': this enables to run the CD pipeline on demand from the GitHub UI as this will greatly facilitate testing.
+In practice you would eventually remove this trigger type and fully depend on the rest of the automation.

+   The triggers of deployment to production `yc_cd_prod.yml`:
+   - Push to `main` branch
+   - 'workflow_dispatch'

+   Let's trigger the CD workflows manually in this exercise.
    > Action Items:
-    > 1. Commit your configuration changes and push them up to github in your own development branch.
-    > 2. Go to the GitHub UI under 'Actions', and select 'workshop_cd', and trigger it to run now on your own branch.
+    > 1. Go to the GitHub UI under 'Actions', and select 'yc-cd-staging', and trigger it to run now on 'integration' branch.
+    > 2. Once triggered, click on it to open up the details and monitor its execution.
+    > 3. A new Pull Request is created to 'main' branch when deployment to staging is tested successful.
+    > 4. Merge the Pull Request and trigger the yc-cd-prod workflow
-    > 3. Once triggered, click on it to open up the details and monitor its execution.
+    > 5. Once triggered, click on it to open up the details and monitor its execution.

     > Note: Run this one more time at least to observe the entire flow and the 'swap' of deployments happening automatically with each green/blue swap alternating between supporting 0% of the traffic and 100% of the traffic as they get 'pushed to production'.